Auto Start Cache on Boot

 Important

-Ensure the cache stops before making any configuration changes.
+Ensure that the cache is stopped before making any configuration changes.

 <cache-config ...>